 Santa is said to bring presents to good children and nuts or coal to naughty ones in America.
 An idea also spread in the 1930s with the release of the song “Santa Clause is coming to town.”
 And now, thanks to the lyrics of this song, children all over the world know the same story about Santa Claus watching over them all year round.

 So the story and the image were also created on American soil.
 And whether we speak English or not, we all know how to say Merry Christmas, the American greeting, rather than Happy Christmas, the British version.
 If we were Americans, we wouldn’t have to think long to answer the North Pole’s question, “Where does Santa come from?”
 Lapland, on the other hand, would seem a little out of place.

 Read also: Do Mormons believe in God?

 - According to tradition in the United States of America, the Christmas season is characterized by culinary richness.
 In which pork dishes predominate.
-As these dishes are difficult to digest, some of them contain a lot of harmful fats, nutritionists and physiotherapists recommend caution and moderation in eating such products.
+As these dishes are challenging to digest, some contain a lot of harmful fats, and nutritionists and physiotherapists recommend caution and moderation in eating such products.

 Read also: Significance of the Baptism of the Lord

 From its Puritan roots to commercials, Christmas has been full of traditions, old and new.
-Although many of the customs date back to 16th century Germany or even to the times of Ancient Greece, others have taken hold in modern times and have come to the American land.
+Although many of the customs date back to 16th century Germany or even to Ancient Greece, others have taken hold in modern times and have come to American land.

-So now, on the eve of the holiday, we can only send you our best thoughts, good health, and may the magic of Christmas fill your souls with joy.
+So now, on the eve of the holiday, we can only send you our best thoughts and good health, and may the magic of Christmas fill your souls with joy.